Connect with others who understand.

 These genes are all involved in specialized signaling pathways that normally tell healthy cells when to grow and divide.
 However, when they become mutated, these signals cannot be shut off.
 The cancer cells are then able to grow and divide uncontrollably, creating a tumor.

-Fortunately, if you have one of these mutations, you can be treated with a targeted therapy.
-These drugs require a mutation to target in order to work.
-These mutations can be identified through DNA sequencing of the tumor.
-There are a number of first-, second-, and even third-generation drugs that have been approved for treating NSCLC containing specific mutations.
-For EGFR mutations, the approved treatments include gefitinib (Iressa), erlotinib (Tarceva), osimertinib (Tagrisso), and afatinib (Gilotrif).
-For EML4-ALK fusions, there are the drugs alectinib (Alecensa), crizotinib (Xalkori), and ceritinib (Zykadia).
+If you have one of these mutations, you can be treated with targeted therapy.
+These drugs need a genetic mutation to target in order to work.
+A doctor can identify these mutations through DNA sequencing of the tumor or the blood.
+Several new drugs have been approved for treating NSCLC containing specific mutations.

 Angiogenesis Inhibitors